aggarwaljuh/Housing-Prediction/README.md

 ## What would we change?

 * Look at demographics as percentages instead of raw numbers
-* Find COVID case data for New York City
+* Find COVID case data for New York City.

 ## Technology Used